-§ 1.
-Federal Rules of Civil Procedure-Federal Rules of Evidence
+§ 5.
+Federal Rules of Civil Procedure - Federal Rules of Evidence

-A. The Federal Rules of Civil Procedure shall be used in Cherokee Nation courts in all suits of a civil nature whether cases at law or in equity unless superseded by a Cherokee Nation rule of civil procedure.

-B. The Federal Rules of Evidence shall be used in Cherokee Nation courts in all suits of a civil nature whether cases at law or in equity unless superseded by a Cherokee Nation rule of evidence.
+- C. The Federal Rules of Civil Procedure shall be used in Cherokee Nation courts in all suits of a civil nature, whether at law or in equity, unless superseded by a Cherokee Nation Rule of Civil Procedure. - D. The Federal Rules of Evidence shall be used in Cherokee Nation courts in all suits of a civil nature, whether at law or in equity, unless superseded by a Cherokee Nation Rule of Evidence.